phetsims/geometric-optics/doc/model.md

 As for the sign, the focal length `f` is positive for converging optical elements (convex lenses and concave mirrors) and negative for diverging optical elements (concave lenses and convex mirrors)

+### Object

+The position of the object is constrained such that it is always to the left of the optic.

+To avoid problematic cases, the object is always at least 40 cm from the optic, and never more than 100 cm from the optical axis.

 ### Image

 For the lens, the position of the image is approximated by the _thin lens equation_, which states that `1/d_o + 1/d_i = 1/f`, where `d_o` is the distance from the optic to the object, `d_i` is the distance from the optic to the image, and `f` is the focal length of the lens.

-For lenses, the image distance `d_i` is positive for images on the opposite side of the optic (real images).
-If the image and object are on the same side of the lens, the image distance is negative (virtual images).
+For lenses, the image distance `d_i` is positive for images to the right of the optic (real images), and negative for images to the left of the optic (virtual images).

 A similar equation holds for mirrors, but where the sign convention of the distance is reversed.
-The image distance `d_i` is positive for images on the same side of the optic (real images).
-If the image is on opposite side of the optic, the image distance is negative (virtual images).
+The image distance `d_i` is positive for images to the left of the optic (real images), and negative for images to the right of the optic (virtual images).

 ### Rays